- 1 What is a dashboard camera?

 When it comes to dash cams, having a discreet camera is key.
 This means a very small size, ideally that can be mounted behind the rear view mirror.
 Another factor is color.
 Black is the least noticeable color for a dash cam and often blends in with the rear view mirror.
 We are not sure why manufacturers produce dash cams in any color other than black!

 Another important factor to consider is reliability.
 If many users are having serious problems with a dash cam (sensor burning, blurry picture, recording hangs), you should look elsewhere.
 Look for cameras that can withstand high temperatures, especially if you will be using the dash cam in parking mode.
 Unfortunately reliability information is difficult to gather.
-On our dash cam comparison page we have attempted to provide reliability information based on real user feedback.
+We have attempted to provide reliability information based on real user feedback.
 We regularly update this information as we capture more owner feedback.

 Many dash cams advertise what processor the camera is based on.
 The processor is the CPU of the camera.
 While the processor is important, the quality of the CMOS sensor and lens are key as well.
 This is why different dash cams with the same processor can have dramatically different video quality.
 If you want to learn more about processors, please visit our Dash Cam Processor Page.